-- A. The School of Education (all departments) requires either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - B. The School of Business (Master of Business Administration and Executive Master of Business Administration) requires the Graduate Management Admissions Test (GMAT). - C. The School of Sciences the following: - 1.
-The general section of the GRE or the MAT for the Master of Public Administration and the Master of Political Science.
+- A. The School of Education (all departments) requires either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - B. The School of Business requires the following: - The Graduate Management Admissions Test (GMAT) for the Master of Business Administration and Executive Master of Business Administration - 2.
+The GMAT or the GRE for the Master of Science in Information Systems Management, - C. The School of Sciences requires the following: - The general section of the GRE or the MAT for the Master of Public Administration and the Master of Political Science.
 The Ph.D. in Public Administration requires the general section of the GRE. - 2.
 The general section of the GRE or the MAT for the Master of Science in Justice and Public Safety. - 3.
 The Miller Analogies Test is the preferred examination for the Master of Science in Psychology.
-The GRE can be considered an alternate test for admission into Psychology. - 4.
-A one-page letter of intent, two letters of recommendation. - D. The School of Nursing requires the GRE. - E. The School of Liberal Arts requires the general section of the GRE or the MAT for the Master of Liberal Arts.
+The GRE can be considered an alternate test for admission into Psychology.
+Also, a one-page letter of intent and two letters of recommendation are required for admission into Psychology. - D. The School of Liberal Arts requires the general section of the GRE or the MAT for the Master of Liberal Arts.
+Test requirements are waived for M.L.A. applicants who already have a master's degree.

 There are time limits for entrance examination scores.
-The MAT, GRE and GMAT can be considered if not over 5 years old.
+The MAT, GRE and GMAT scores can only be considered if not over five (5) years old.

 When all relevant documents have been collected by the Office of Graduate Studies, the applicant's file will be transmitted to the graduate coordinator of the school offering the program for which the prospective student has applied.
 The graduate coordinator forwards the applicant's file to the appropriate departmental screening committee.
 For those applying to the Ph.D. in Public Administration, the joint campus committee is the screening committee.
-Due to the dual campus nature of the Ph.D. program, applicants must meet the graduate admission requirements of the Auburn University Graduate School.
+Due to the dual campus nature of the Ph.D. program, applicants must meet the graduate admission requirements of the Auburn University Graduate School and apply through Auburn University.
+Applications for the M.S.N. program in Nursing should apply through Auburn University as well.